himanshugullaiya/D2C-ecommerce_analytics/README.md

 ## What This Project Does

-Programmatically generates asymmetric realistic Indian D2C transactional data, injects production-grade data quality issues, cleans it with a documented Python pipeline, loads to PostgreSQL, and visualizes everything in a 6-tab Power BI dashboard answering real business questions.
+Programmatically generates asymmetric realistic Indian D2C transactional data (200K+ rows), goes through medallion architecture where it injects production-grade data quality issues, cleans it with a documented Python pipeline, loads and create gold materialized views in PostgreSQL, and visualizes everything in a 6-tab Power BI dashboard answering real business questions.

 ---